-In a concrete way, based on the Law of Generosity, a rich person would submit to the State a financial proposal of tax waiver which, once approved, would allow him to act as a Social Academic Tutor of a poor child or youth.
-A tax benefit that, in practical terms, would allow poor children to study in the same school as rich children and, as such, enjoy equal academic and social development opportunities.
-However, this would not occur merely on a financial basis, but also with the main purpose of straitening relationships between rich and poor.
+In a concrete way, based on the Law of Generosity, a rich person could submit to the State a financial proposal of tax waiver which, once approved, could allow him to act as a Social Academic Tutor or informally a "Sponsor" of a poor child or youth.

 As we know, poorest people have no conditions to enroll their children in good schools, a fact that perpetuates inequality of opportunities through generations, one of the main causes of wealth and social inequality.
 However, as important as providing better education opportunities, is the offer of a greater form of inclusion of poor people in the universe of the rich.
 A bridge between both worlds.
 A two-way bridge built on generosity.

-But, would it be possible to build a generous bridge between rich and poor in a world where bridges are only built on concrete and money?
+But, would it be possible to build a generous bridge between rich and poor?
 Could generosity or the promotion of generosity, make up the basis of the capitalist system we live in?
 Indeed, does generosity contrast with capitalism or could it become complementary to it for a fairer distribution of knowledge and wealth?

 Once again, we should be very careful not to distort the understanding of the proposal with existing pre-concepts on generosity.
 In order to allow you to answer these and other questions on this theme more clearly, we have produced a book titled "Law of Generosity: An innovative proposal for the reduction of inequality between rich and poor".